Adopt a cat

 .
 Once this is finalised, we’ll arrange for a driver to bring your cat safely to your home.

-Thank you for visiting this page that shows many of the cats and kittens available for homing.
-All cats that come into our care undergo a full veterinary check-up, any conditions identified are treated, all adult cats are neutered (depending upon individual circumstances, kittens will be neutered before or after adoption) and both cats and kittens are vaccinated, treated for fleas, wormed and microchipped.
-This treatment costs, on average, over £150 and we ask that adopters contribute a fee of £75.
-In addition, before any cat is homed, the prospective adopter is visited by one of our volunteers to ensure that the right cat goes to the right home.
+.
+You’ll receive a follow-up call or email around some days after the adoption to check that your new arrival is settled-in.
+You can also find help and advice on the Cats Protection website at www.cats.org.uk/adviceAll cats that come into our care undergo a full veterinary check-up, any conditions identified are treated, all adult cats are neutered (depending upon individual circumstances, kittens will be neutered before or after adoption) and both cats and kittens are vaccinated, treated for fleas, wormed and microchipped.
+This treatment costs, on average, over £150 and we ask that adopters pay a fee of £80 to defray some of these costs.
+In addition, before any cat is homed, one of our volunteers will discuss with the prospective adopter the cats and kittens available to ensure that the right cat goes to the right home.
+A home visit by one of our volunteers may also be arranged.
 When the cat or kitten is homed, it is covered by four weeks' free PetPlan insurance that can be continued by the adopter.

 If you would like to volunteer to help in the process of homing our cats, please see our Volunteer page.

 Many cats will suit a variety of new homes.
 However, where appropriate, we identify cats that require special consideration, such as those that would not be comfortable with children or other animals.
 We sometimes have a pair of cats that need to be homed together and, when this is the case, it will be highlighted on their profiles.